GOP-controlled Arizona county refuses to certify election

 Election results have largely been certified without issue in jurisdictions across the country.
 That’s not been the case in Arizona, which was a focal point for efforts by former President Donald Trump and his allies to overturn the 2020 election and push false narratives of fraud.

+They blame Republican election officials in Maricopa County, the state’s largest, including metro Phoenix, for a problem with some ballot printers.
+Officials in Maricopa County said everyone had a chance to vote and all legal ballots were counted.

 Navajo, a rural Republican-leaning county, and Coconino, which is staunchly Democratic, voted to certify on Monday.
-In conservative Yavapai County, supervisors unanimously voted to canvass the results despite their own misgivings and several dozen speakers urging them not to.
+In conservative Mohave and Yavapai counties, supervisors voted to canvass the results despite their own misgivings and several dozen speakers urging them not to.

+“Delaying this vote again will only prolong the agony without actually changing anything,” said Mohave County Supervisor Hildy Angius, a Republican.
+The county last week delayed its certification vote to register a protest against voting issues in Maricopa County.

 There are two companies that are accredited by the U.S. Election Assistance Commission to conduct testing and certification of voting equipment, such as the electronic tabulators used in Arizona to read and count ballots.